Arts Impact Grants for Organizations

 - Capacity to administer and implement the program

 See the Application Packet document (attached under “How to Apply”) for more information about the criteria and review process.

 Read the Application Packet, which contains the program guidelines and all of the application questions.
 No handwritten or paper-based applications will be accepted.
 Applicants will need to have or create an account in Submittable, our online application portal.
-Once the application opens on August 3, 2022, it will appear on Submittable.
+Once the application opens in summer 2023, it will appear on Submittable.